athavan94/sanga-apps/libs/data/README.md

-# shared/ui/sidenav
+# models

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test shared/ui/sidenav` to execute the unit tests.
+Run `nx test models` to execute the unit tests.